Exercising and data - bringing research to the public

 My pacing is pants!

-Dr Lee Pretlove presented a 30-minute interactive about how runners use apps and watches to track their data.
-He shared research insights, practical tips, and led an open discussion of participants' thoughts and feelings on the topic.
+Dr Lee Pretlove presented a 30-minute interactive presentation about how runners use apps and watches to track their data.
+He shared research insights, and practical tips, and led an open discussion of participants' thoughts and feelings on the topic.

 Lee is also the founder of the podcast, Decoding Digital Fitness.
 The podcast is aimed at individuals who are curious about the data and technology that's become such a big part of physical activity.
 He dives into issues such as understanding guests’ experiences of exercising with data, learning how people use tech to complement their active practices and exploring the potential downsides of data-driven fitness.